DOJ decides not to charge Gaetz in sex-trafficking probe

 The Department of Justice (DOJ) has decided not to charge Rep. Matt Gaetz (R-Fla.) in its sex-trafficking investigation into him, the congressman’s office said Wednesday.

-The office said in a statement that the DOJ has told Gaetz’s attorneys that it has concluded its probe and will not charge Gaetz with any crimes.
+The office said in a statement that the DOJ told Gaetz’s attorneys that it had concluded its probe and will not charge Gaetz with any crimes.

 The investigation stemmed from allegations that the congressman had a sexual relationship with a 17-year-old girl, with the DOJ looking into if Gaetz violated sex trafficking laws in paying for her to travel with him, including across state lines.